 Remembering my Father

-Family bonding was a normal thing for us.
+For us, family bonding is an important gesture to keep the relationship growing.
 We always had weekly or sometimes daily activities at home or in the park usually in Luneta Park, Manila Zoo or any free parks.

 In my early childhood, the first song my father taught me was “Moon River” and “Maliliit na isda, may gintong palikpik (or small fishes, with golden fins- I really don’t know the title but fully remembered the lyrics, melody and beautiful family memories that went with it).
 “It’s the singer, not the song,” was his favorite statement whenever he taught us how to sing with emotions.